 James Abram Garfield was born on November 19, 1831, in a log cabin in Orange Township, Ohio, near Cleveland.
-He was the youngest of five children of Abram Garfield and Eliza Ballou Garfield.
-Garfield’s father died at age thirty-three when Garfield was just seventeen-months old.
-After his father’s death, Garfield’s mother raised the family by managing the family farm.
+He was the youngest of five children of Abram and Eliza (Ballou) Garfield.
+Garfield’s father died at age thirty-three when Garfield was just seventeen months old.
+After his father’s death, Garfield’s mother raised the family by operating the family farm.

 Garfield attended local schools, and as a teenager, he briefly worked as a helmsman on the Ohio and Erie Canal.
 Garfield attended the Geauga Academy in Chester, Ohio in 1849.
 From 1851 through 1854, he attended the Western Reserve Eclectic Institute (later Hiram College) in Hiram, Ohio.
 Garfield completed his formal education at Williams College in Massachusetts from 1854 to 1856, where he graduated with honors.

 After graduating from Williams, Garfield returned to Ohio, where he worked as a professor of ancient languages at the Western Reserve Eclectic Institute from 1856 to 1857.
 He then served as the principal of the school from 1857 to 1860.

 During Garfield’s tenure as principal, he married Lucretia Rudolph on November 11, 1858.
 The couple had met when they each attended the Geauga Academy nine years earlier.
 One year prior to his marriage, Garfield began studying law, and in 1860, he joined the Ohio bar.
 Garfield began his political career in 1859 when voters elected him as a Republican to the Ohio Senate, where he served until 1861.

 Civil War Officer